microsoft/Power-Fx/docs/expression-grammar.md

 The first line of a grammar production is the name of the non-terminal symbol being defined, followed by a colon.
 Each successive indented line contains a possible expansion of the non-terminal given as a sequence of non-terminal or terminal symbols.
 For example, the production:

-&emsp;&emsp;*GlobalIdentifier* **:**<br>
+&emsp;&emsp;*GlobalIdentifier* **:**
-&emsp;&emsp;&emsp;&emsp;`[@`&emsp;*Identifier*&emsp;`]`<br>
+&emsp;&emsp;&emsp;&emsp;`[@`&emsp;*Identifier*&emsp;`]`
 defines a *GlobalIdentifier* to consist of the token `[@`, followed by an *Identifier*, followed by the token `]`

 When there is more than one possible expansion of a non-terminal symbol, the alternatives are listed on separate lines.
 A subscripted suffix "opt" is used to indicate an optional symbol.
-For example,the production:
+For example, the production:

 &emsp;&emsp;*FunctionCall* **:**
 &emsp;&emsp;&emsp;&emsp;*FunctionIdentifier*&emsp;`(`&emsp;*FunctionArguments*<sub>opt</sub>&emsp;`)`

 is shorthand for:

-&emsp;&emsp;*FunctionCall* **:**
+&emsp;&emsp;*FunctionCall***:**
 &emsp;&emsp;&emsp;&emsp;*FunctionIdentifier*&emsp;`(`&emsp;`)`
 &emsp;&emsp;&emsp;&emsp;*FunctionIdentifier*&emsp;`(`&emsp;*FunctionArguments*&emsp;`)`

 Alternatives are normally listed on separate lines, though in cases where there are many alternatives, the phrase "one of" may precede a list of expansions given on a single line.
 This is simply shorthand for listing each of the alternatives on a separate line.

 For example, the production: